Yes, America's Anchorman is away, and this is your undocumented anchor man.

 So I thought that was pretty bad.

-Anyway, uh he'd had to resign because he was talking about uh uh how healthy male sperm was, and the feminists uh and the uh ladies of a sapphic persuasion had regarded this as uh entirely insulting and made him resign.
+Anyway, he'd had to resign because he was talking about how healthy male sperm was.

-Uh Abd al-Rahim Hussein Mohammed Abda al-Nashiri, a Saudi Arabian who reported directly to Osama bin Laden and is one of the most senior members of Al Qaeda held at Guantanamo, took injections to promote impotence to avoid being distracted by women.
+Abd al-Rahim Hussein Mohammed Abda al-Nashiri, a Saudi Arabian who reported directly to Osama bin Laden and is one of the most senior members of al-Qaeda held at Guantanamo, took injections to promote impotence to avoid being distracted by women, according to evidence uncovered by investigators at Guantanamo.

 He received the injections so more time could be spent on jihad rather than being distracted by women.

-Now that would be a hell of a long form birth certificate.
+Now, this guy, Abd al-Rahim Hussein Mohammed Abda al-Nashiri, now that would be a hell of a long-form birth certificate.

-That would be the longest long form birth certificate you would ever see.
+That would be the longest long-form birth certificate you would ever see.

 Abd al-Rahim Hussein Mohammed Abda al-Nashiri.

-Seventeen US sailors were killed, by the way, in that attack.
+17 US sailors were killed, by the way, in that attack.

-But this guy uh apparently was so dedicated to jihad that he took uh injections to promote impotence and uh and uh so more time could be spent on jihad rather than being distracted by women.
+But this guy apparently was so dedicated to jihad that he took injections to promote impotence.

-Now what I want to I'm just interested in this, because he was recommending it to everybody else.
+Now, what I want to, I'm just interested in this because he was recommending it to everybody else.

-And if he was I was sharing a cell with him and he said, Oh come on, just have the impotence injection, you'll soon be able to focus more on Jihad.
+And if he was, I was sharing a cell with him and he said, oh, come on, just have the impotence injection.

-I'd be thinking, well, hang on a minute, I'm only doing this.
+I'd be thinking, well, hang on a minute.

-Uh will will the impotence injection have worn off by the time I get to Paradise, because otherwise the seventy-two virgins aren't going to be any use to me.
+Will the impotence injection have worn off by the time I get to paradise?

-That's the way to motivate the guys.
+That's the way to motivate you, look, guys.

 Inject them with the impotence drug.